Industrial Stormwater Pollution is a significant problem in Oregon.

-We’ve compiled a map of the Oregon facilities responsible for polluting our waters.
-Click here or keep scrolling to view it.
+We’ve compiled a map of the Oregon facilities that have added significant pollution to our waters in recent years.
+Click below or keep scrolling to view the map.

 NEDC’s Stormwater Pollution Mapping Project is designed to provide an easy-to-use application for community members and advocates to assess industrial stormwater pollution in Oregon’s communities and local waterways.
 This application, available here, identifies industrial facilities across the state which, over the last five years, have reported multiple exceedances of stormwater pollutant benchmarks.
 The program will help NEDC identify at-risk waterways across the state, and provides Oregon communities with an essential resource in understanding local pollution sources.
 In turn, this will allow NEDC and local advocates to push for more effective stormwater treatment measures where they are needed the most.